Is Malaysia a net exporter or importer of oil?

 But how important is oil and gas to Malaysia anyway?

-From 2010 to 2013, total oil related revenues to our government grew from RM55.313bil to RM64.923bil.
-But weirdly, its share of contributions to government revenues shrank from 34.65% to 30.26%.
-Even the oil sector’s share of GDP has shrunk from 10.8% to 9.9%.
-How can this be?
+From 2010 to 2014, total oil-related revenues to our government increased from RM55.313bil to RM64.923bil.
+That’s like, a lot right?
+Macam yes, but weirdly, its share of contributions to government revenues shrank from 34.65% to 28.84%.
+Even the oil sector’s share of the GDP decreased from 10.8% to 9.9%.
+You might be wondering what sorcery this is!

-Loser – The economy
+1) Loser – The economy

-Loser – Government revenue
+2) Loser – Government revenue

 Since our government taxes oil producers, when oil prices are low, government revenues will undoubtedly take a hit.
-But thankfully, the price drop does not result in a direct 1-to-1 transfer to government revenues.
+But thankfully, the price drop does not result in a direct one-to-one transfer to government revenues.

 Additionally, there is further cushioning in the form of expenditure saved by the removal of fuel subsidies.
 This alone will save the government at least RM21bil in expenditure, which makes up about a third of our oil revenues anyway.

-Possible Winner – Malaysia’s trade balance
+3) Possible winner – Malaysia’s trade balance

-Government oil revenues come mainly from taxes and duties on the extraction and sale of oil plus dividends from Petronas.
+Government oil revenues come mainly from taxes and duties on the extraction and sale of oil, plus dividends from Petronas.
 Whether or not the oil is sold within the country or exported, the government stands to make the same amount of money (with the exception of export duties).

-Winner – consumers
+4) Winner – Consumers

 So what does it mean for you and me?

 That said, there’s still much to be happy about.
 Generally, we can expect inflation to slow down or even pause entirely for a while.
-But unless we enter into something as major as a recession, we should not see prices coming down except for select goods like petrol and airfares.
+But unless we enter into something as major as a recession, we should not see prices coming down except for selected goods like petrol and airfares.

+If you've read all the way to this point, CONGRATULATIONS!
+Go forth and impress your friends with your newfound knowledge.
 But don’t just let your quest for knowledge stop here.
 Read on to learn about what caused the current drop in oil prices in the first place.